Ambro86/synthizer3d/README.md

 - Wheels for all major platforms (Windows x64/x86, Linux x64, macOS x64/arm64)
 - Updated CI/build scripts
 - New features and compatibility improvements
+- Fast and efficient for game and VR usage

+---

+## Licensing

+Synthizer3D is licensed under the Unlicense (public domain).
+You may use, modify, and redistribute the code freely—credit is appreciated but not required.

+Third party dependencies are stored in the `third_party` directory and may require source attribution.
+The goal is to avoid binary dependencies requiring attribution.

+If you want to contribute, see `CONTRIBUTING.md` for details on licensing and contribution process.

 ---